-\textbf{Addressing Shortcut Learning of VLAs}.
-As shown in \textbf{Task A}, the baseline VLA, upon observing the “drawer” frequently seen during training, directly approaches it based on shortcut learning without understanding the input language instruction and visual information.
+As shown in Fig. \ref{fig.demo} (Left) \textbf{Task A}, the baseline VLA, upon observing the “drawer” frequently seen during training, directly approaches it based on shortcut learning without understanding the input language instruction and visual information.
 In other words, the VLA learns spurious correlations between task-irrelevant features of observations and actions, leading to overfitting to seen tasks and poor generalization on unseen tasks.
 Our InSpire approach corrects the shortcut learning exhibited by the baseline, avoiding the neglect of essential elements like language instructions and spatial relations.